 The Glass Art Society Student Representative is a vital position on our Board of Directors and we encourage all eligible full-time student members in a degree seeking glass program to apply.
 Learn about the current Board of Directors.

-CURRENT STUDENT REPRESENTATIVE
+OUTGOING STUDENT REPRESENTATIVE

 2014 Call for Self-Nominations